garrandall/popular-music-data/tracks/hurry-up-and-wait-the-isley-brothers.md

 And someday I'll get to you, girl
 But in the meantime
 I know what I gotta do
-Hurry up and wait, yeah, baby, ooh
+Hurry up and wait, yeah, baby, oh
 On your love
 Hurry up and wait, yeah, baby
 On your love